Their call is the sound of the rainy season

 1) Does the early arrival of Red-wattled Lapwing indicate an early summer rainy season in Karachi?

-Thus, the 1st part of the question is a definite yes!
+Thus, the first part of the question is a definite yes!

-2) Does the early arrival of Red-wattled Lapwing indicate a wet monsoon for Karachi?
+2) Does the extended stay of the bird indicate a prolonged monsoon season?

-Unique characteristics of the bird and its relationship with the monsoon has led me and Pakistan Weather Portal (PWP) to conduct 1st of its kind study in Pakistan.
+To conclude, unique characteristics of the bird and its relationship with the monsoon has led me and Pakistan Weather Portal (PWP) to conduct 1st of a kind study in Pakistan.
 Nevertheless, this could be beneficial to bird watchers, researchers and the growing weather community!

 - Arvind (2015): The Red-wattled Lapwing Pictures and Detail (A Bird with Lady like Walk) (arvindkatoch.com)